 - Will I be told off?

 Hence, dental teams retaliate against change.
-They are reactive because they are looking at their own circumstances.
+They are reactive because they are looking at their circumstances.

-The introduction of any change is more about the psychological, emotional and physical wellbeing of your team.
+The introduction of any change is more about your team’s psychological, emotional, and physical well-being.

 When the team feels that no one is looking out for them because everyone is in it for themselves, they react negatively to any change in the status quo.